The Best Eggless Chocolate Cake — Moist, Rich & Foolproof

 • Measure the ingredients correctly.
 I highly recommend using a kitchen scale.

-• Make sure to cream the butter and sugar together for 4 – 5 minutes, until creamy and pale.
+• Make sure to cream the butter and sugar together for 4–5 minutes, until pale and creamy.
 To achieve this, the butter has to be at the right consistency; ideally, the butter will easily bend without breaking and will give slightly when pressed.
 If it looks or feels oily is too soft.

 • Bake the cake(s) as soon as the batter is ready.

-• Don’t open the oven door until the cake(s) has set.
+• Don’t open the oven door until the cake(s) have set.
 Leave the oven closed until the minimum time stated in the recipe.

 • Preheat the oven at least 15 minutes before getting started to give it plenty of time to reach the ideal recipe temperature.